 - In Barton Fink, Audrey spends the night with Barton in his hotel room.
 When he wakes up in the morning, she's an extremely bloody mess.
 In his panic, he turns to his neighbor Charlie, who disposes of the body for him… only to find out later that Charlie is in fact a serial killer and is making Barton a bit of a special project.

 - In Fletch Lives, the titular character sleeps with an attractive lawyer only to find her dead when he wakes up, leading to this priceless reaction:

-- Happens in the beginning of Red Corner, starring Richard Gere.
+- Happens at the beginning of Red Corner, starring Richard Gere.
 Also, the whole plot of this movie is based on this trope.

 - Happens to Maureen at the start of Robert A. Heinlein's To Sail Beyond the Sunset.